rahulniraula-zz/vue-table/readme.md

 # Vue JS Datatable component.
 * Table Component for Vue js supporting server and client slide rendering with pagination and sorting
 * If URL is supplied as a prop, then the data is fetched from the url.
 Receives data as props too.
+# Documentation is still in progress.
+Contribution is welcome
 # Usage
 import `vue-table` from "geeklearners-vue-table";
 register the component